bmx22c/Plugin_StreamUpdate/README.md

 # StreamUpdate

-StreamUpdate in an OpenPlanet plugin that changes your Twitch stream title automatically with the map you're playing.
+StreamUpdate in an OpenPlanet plugin for Trackmania 2020 that changes your Twitch stream title automatically with the map you're playing.

 ## Installation